kzshinmu/OSCC-IHC-uncropped-images/README.md

 This repository contains uncropped original immunohistochemical (IHC) images related to the manuscript:

-“KRT1 and KRT18 are reliable immunohistochemical markers for distinguishing pulmonary metastases of oral squamous cell carcinoma from primary lung squamous cell carcinoma.”
+“Keratin 1 and keratin 18 as immunohistochemical markers for distinguishing pulmonary metastases of oral squamous cell carcinoma from primary lung squamous cell carcinoma.”

 ## Folder structure